Richard Reinhardt (author)

-Richard Reinhardt (born March 25, 1927) is an American journalist, author, and historian whose books and articles have focused mainly on the American west, especially San Francisco and California.
-He also authored The Ashes of Smyrna, a novel set during the Greco-Turkish war following World War I. Reinhardt taught journalism at the University of California, Berkeley for two decades and has served on the boards of many civic and historic preservation organizations in the Bay Area.
+Richard W. Reinhardt (March 25, 1927 – September 4, 2026) was an American journalist, author, and historian whose books and articles focused mainly on the American west, especially San Francisco and California.
+He also authored The Ashes of Smyrna, a novel set during the Greco-Turkish war following World War I. Reinhardt taught journalism at the University of California, Berkeley for two decades and served on the boards of many civic and historic preservation organizations in the Bay Area.

 Early life and education

-Reinhardt is the only child of Emil Charles Henry Reinhardt (1896–1974) and Eloise Rathbone Reinhardt (1903–1982).
+Reinhardt was the only child of Emil Charles Henry Reinhardt (1896–1974) and Eloise Rathbone Reinhardt (1903–1982).
 His father founded and ran an advertising agency in Oakland, California He graduated from Piedmont High School in 1944 where he wrote for the school's newspaper.
 He began studying at Stanford University in the summer of 1944 but in June 1945, enlisted for military service and entered the U.S. Navy in San Diego as a hospital apprentice.
-After the war ended, the Navy sent him to Oregon State University in Corvallis on the G.I.
-Bill, where he studied naval science for a year.
 He returned to Stanford in the fall of 1946 and graduated in June 1949 with a degree in International Relations.
 The following year, he went to the Columbia University Graduate School of Journalism, where he graduated in 1950.
 He was the recipient of the Pulitzer Traveling Scholarship from Columbia, and spent the following year on a trip through Europe and the Middle East during which time he wrote freelance newspaper articles.